Get a Cash Offer to Junk Your Car Now

 - Impact on metal recyclers: It is a little more work across the board, but you will not hear any metal recyclers complaining.
 All the raw material they are currently selling is going to be more profitable, and every conversation they have with a potential scrap vehicle seller is going to be that much easier.

 - Impact on scrap vehicle owners: Ka-ching!
-Your junk just appreciated $50 in a day, and all you had to do was nothing.
+Higher demand for raw materials drives up the prices of scrap cars.
+This means your junk just appreciated $50 in a day, and all you had to do was nothing.
 There's a higher payout waiting for you at car junkyards.

 Steel product consumers cut production on the margins as their customers refuse to pay significantly higher prices.
 Domestic steel prices go up a bit, but demand does not increase at a 1:1 ratio replacing imported steel.
 Mining operations are able to boost production and meet a portion of the demand.
 Metal recyclers are still able to raise bids to win more cars, but only by a fraction.
 Scrap(-to-be) vehicle owners are mildly price sensitive and therefore volumes do not increase significantly.
 The freight system is near capacity in a healthy economy and recyclers must compete with miners for open cars.